temirlanamangaliyev/infijoy-test-task/README.md

 ## API Documentation

-In order to check the documentation you need to run API, and go by http://localhost:3000/api, it will open Swagger on local
+To access the API documentation, run the API and visit http://localhost:3000/api.
+This will open Swagger on your local machine.

 ## Folder structure

+    src: Contains the source code of the application.

+    test: Contains the unit tests for the application.

 ## Database schema